 Feel free to use 12 to 16 ounces of thinly sliced strips of tender beef or leftover sliced pot roast or shredded beef instead of dried beef.

-- 2 tablespoons butter
+2 tablespoons unsalted butter

-- 2 tablespoons all-purpose flour
+2 tablespoons all-purpose flour

-- 1 1/2 cups milk
+1 1/2 cups milk

-- 9 ounces dried beef
+9 ounces dried beef

-Heat the oven to 350 F.
+Preheat the oven to 350 F.

 Add cheese; stir until cheese is melted, then add pimientos, dried beef and the cooked and drained noodles.
 Add salt and pepper to taste.

-Transfer the noodle mixture to a lightly buttered baking pan or casserole; sprinkle with fine bread crumbs.
+Transfer the noodle mixture to a lightly buttered baking pan or casserole; sprinkle with fine breadcrumbs.

 Bake in the preheated oven for 30 minutes.

-Use about 12 to 16 ounces of shredded or sliced leftover beef roast or pot roast or use browned ground beef.
+- Use about 12 to 16 ounces of shredded or sliced leftover beef roast or pot roast or use browned ground beef.

-Replace the pimientos with roasted sweet red bell peppers.
+- Replace the pimientos with roasted sweet red bell peppers.